PAPPURAJ/-SPI-TFT-with-ESP32/README.md

-# ESP32 TFT Display Image Viewer
+# SPI TFT with ESP32

-A beginner-friendly ESP32 project to display images on a TFT LCD touchscreen display.
+A beginner-friendly ESP32 project to display images on a TFT LCD touchscreen display using SPI communication.
 This project shows how to display your pictures or any image in full-screen portrait mode.

 ## 🖼️ Features